yuvraj1841/yuvraj1841/README.md

 - 👋 Hi, I’m @yuvraj1841
 - 👀 I’m interested in little bit of working
-- 🌱 I’m currently learning studying
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on getting offers
 - 📫 How to reach me just a email away(gyuvrajsingh1841@gmail.com)